opensearch-project/project-website/_community_members/noushka.md

 redirect_from: '/authors/noushka/'
 ---

-**Anoushka Gade** is a Software Engineer working on large scale information retrieval systems for Amazon.
+**Anoushka Gade** works at Amazon on high-performance Lucene search infrastructure, focusing on index freshness, replication, and bite-sized commit optimizations.
+Her research spans Retrieval-Augmented Language Models, including temporally-aware retrieval (TempRALM) and a study on retrieval-enhanced math question-answering.